-Our fully equipped agility field in Cedar Crest is found only 15min from Albuquerque.
+Our fully equipped agility field in Edgewood is found only 20min from Albuquerque.
 The location in the East Mountains provides us with slightly cooler weather than the city of Albuquerque year-round, which is especially convenient for lessons during the summer months when Albuquerque is too hot for training during the day.

 The footing of mulch is dust-free and soft.

 The potential of online learning has only started to be discovered in recent years.
 Just as universities are expanding their classes to everyone with internet access, dog training is also branching out into these realms.